Shahad7/Silhouettr/README.md

 ### 🎨 **Interactive Shape Creation System**
 Unlike static puzzle games, Shape Guess Challenge features a sophisticated drag-and-drop editor where players can:
 - **Position shapes with pixel precision** using percentage-based coordinates that work across all devices
-- **Resize shapes dynamically** from 2% to 30% of canvas size with real-time visual feedback
+- **Resize shapes dynamically** from 2% with no maximum limit, allowing unlimited creative freedom
 - **Rotate shapes 360 degrees** with intuitive circular drag controls for perfect orientation
 - **Layer and overlap shapes** to create complex visual narratives and depth